magento/devdocs/guides/v2.2/config-guide/mq/manage-message-queues.md

 *   `--pid-file-path=<value>` the file path for saving PID of consumer process.
 This option is deprecated, use `--single-thread` instead.

-*   `--single-thread` this option prevents running multiple copies of one consumer simultaneously.
+*   `--single-thread` this option prevents multiple copies of a consumer from running simultaneously.

 *   `--area-code=<value>` the area code preferred for consumer process.